PCCN Quiz -10

 Acute changes in mental status may indicate hypoxia or instability, requiring immediate assessment.

-L. A patient with COPD exacerbation on high-flow oxygen develops drowsiness.
+CU.
+A patient with severe COPD exacerbation on BiPAP becomes increasingly somnolent.
 ABG: pH 7.20, PaCO₂ 85 mmHg, PaO₂ 55 mmHg.
-What is the priority nursing action?
+What is the next intervention?

-M. A patient with traumatic brain injury becomes increasingly confused and develops unilateral pupil dilation.
-ICP monitor shows 38 mmHg.
+CX.
+A patient with traumatic brain injury develops unequal pupils, hypertension, and bradycardia.
+ICP monitor shows 39 mmHg.
 What is the priority nursing action?

-N. A patient with an anterior MI develops hypotension, pulmonary edema, and a new S3 gallop.
-What is the nurse’s immediate action?
+CZ.
+A patient with anterior MI develops severe hypotension, pulmonary edema, and a new harsh systolic murmur at the left sternal border.
+What is the nurse’s immediate intervention?

 Osmotic therapy lowers ICP and prevents herniation.